Jamesssb/VORON-2.4-MODS/README.md

-see attached pictures for refernce.
+see attached pictures for referance.